 Once you’ve entered in all of your information and you’re all signed up, it’s time to create a newsletter opt-in form for your website.

-⁵⁾ Change the form’s wording to your liking by simply clicking on what text you’d like to personalize.
+Change the form’s wording by clicking on what text you’d like to customize.
 Hit ‘save’.

-⁶⁾ Navigating the secondary menu once again, click ‘settings’.
-You’ll now land on a page where there is a sidebar menu.
+Navigating the secondary menu once again, click ‘settings’.
+You’ll now land on a page with a sidebar menu.
 Remaining on the ‘menu settings’ tab, name your form and change the success message (if you’d like to make it more personal).
 Hit ‘save form’.

 3. Create Freebies for your Audience in Exchange for Their Email Address